csummerson/WallRunner/README.md

 A twin stick shooter made in one week for the Code for a Cause game jam.

 ![Gameplay demo](Media/WallRunner(1).gif)
+> Not sure why the gif looks so bad on github, the weird grid isn't actually there.

 ## About